 Assuming you have determined that your leased vehicle is a legitimate lemon, the next step is getting the manufacturer to buy out your lease.
 Unfortunately, you cannot simply waltz into the leasing office and ask to void the agreement due to a defect.

 So, did you miss that in the fine print of your lease agreement?
 Don’t panic.
 You are still covered under the California lemon law.

 When you are trying to terminate your lease due to a defect, success or failure here all comes down to the paperwork you have.
-In regards to the law, it is best to have proof that:
+In regards to the law, you need to have proof that:

 - The manufacturer made two or more attempts to repair a substantial warranty-covered defect.

 - The manufacturer has made four or more attempts to repair the same substantial warranty-covered defect.

 - The vehicle has spent more than 30 total days in the shop to repair any number of substantial warranty-covered defects.

 If you can provide credible paperwork – or other evidence – that clearly shows the defect is substantial and meets the criteria listed above, the manufacturer may be required to take one of several actions.
 This may include replacing the vehicle, reimbursing you for the payments you’ve made, and of course, buying you out of the lease.

 What About Leased Business Vehicles?